madjeek-web/symfony-mailjet-bundle/README.md

 ### Adding Tracking Variables

-Mailjet lets you attach custom variables to emails for tracking in their dashboard:
+Mailjet lets you attach custom variables to emails for tracking in their dashboard :

 ```php
 $email = EmailMessage::create()